diyapari/Projects/README.md

 • Incorporated matrix factorization techniques to improve recommendation accuracy.

 • Outcome: Created a system that offers personalized movie recommendations based on user preferences, enhancing movie-watching experiences.

+4. Music Recommendation System:

+• Developed a music recommendation system that leverages the Spotify API and Python to provide personalized music recommendations.

+• Collected real-time music data, processed it, and used it to create a comprehensive user profile.

+• Utilized recommendation algorithms to enhance user experience by offering tailored music suggestions.